rgregg/meshcore-tui/README.md

 - `channel_refresh_seconds` controls how frequently channel metadata is refreshed in the background.
 - When a connection is available, `ChannelChatScreen`/`UserChatScreen` automatically subscribe to MeshCore events; otherwise they fall back to the fake provider.
 - The service starts automatically when the app mounts.
 Watch the terminal logs for connection failures and adjust config accordingly.

+## Logging

+Runtime logs from Textual and the MeshCore SDK mirror to `logs/meshcore-tui.log`.
+Use this file to capture stack traces or connection errors that might be hidden behind the UI when running with `textual run --dev`.
+The `logs/` directory is git-ignored; feel free to tail the file or share sanitized snippets in bug reports.